armijnhemel/binaryanalysis-ng/src/elf/README.md

 step 3 can be found in its search path.
 If so it extracts the symbols from these files (step 2) and matches them with the symbols from step 1.
 It is possible to have two libraries with the same name but in different paths.
-Which library is chosen depends on the configuration of the dynamic linker.
+Which library is chosen depends on the configuration of the dynamic linker and the order in which the libraries are searched.

-Sometimes some search paths are hardcoded to a specific ELF file using the so called "RPATH", which makes it possible to somewhat limit from which libraries symbols are chosen.
+Sometimes some search paths are hardcoded to a specific ELF file using the either `RPATH`, or `RUNPATH` which makes it possible to somewhat limit from which libraries symbols are chosen.

 The scripts here do something similar to the dynamic linker, but instead of running the program graphs are created for displaying and searching.